 If brokers break any rules, FINRA can fine, suspend or bar them from the industry.
 FINRA will then record any and all disciplinary actions on its website.
 That way, when you’re looking for a broker, you can check if it has a record.

 FINRA also works to maintain market transparency.
-On average, the organization processes 37 billion transactions a day.
-In 2016 alone, it referred more than 785 fraud and insider trading cases to the SEC.
+On average, the organization processed 79.7 billion transactions a day in 2020 alone.
+That same year, it also referred 970 fraud and insider trading cases to the SEC.
 With technology and country-wide personnel, FINRA regularly looks for signs of unfair market advantages and fraud.

 Lastly, FINRA strives to educate investors through public resources on its website.
 For one, you can learn more about the financial industry and how to identify investment fraud.
 You can also make use of their tools to compare costs of different funds, weigh investment risks, assess possible scam and more.
 You can also seek funding for local financial educational programs.

 To maintain its goals of financial education and high standards, FINRA administers licenses for brokers-dealers.
 Any company or individual who wants to sell securities in America needs to register with the organization to get a license.
 To obtain the license, a candidate must pass a set of exams and continuing education programs.
 Both will cover all aspects of the securities industry to ensure that the license and those who hold it maintain the highest standards.

 As FINRA members, brokers and firms must abide by the rules set by the agency.
 They must also pay an annual membership fee.
 This fee helps keep the agency running, along with any disciplinary fines it might charge.

 Brokers that aren’t registered with FINRA can be forced to pay fines, face legal penalties and even close down if necessary.
 Essentially, the agency serves as the gateway for individuals and firms to participate in the investment industry.